phonetonote/tft-interop/logseq-opml-drummer/README.md

 }
 ```

-note this currently requires a `parentBlogTag` to which to pull blog posts from. later versions might support not having a tag and pulling in all blocks from journal pages.
+note this currently requires a `parentBlogTag` to pull blog posts from. later versions might support not having a tag and pulling in all blocks from journal pages.

 please see [drummer readme](https://github.com/scripting/myLogseqBlog/blob/main/README.md) for directions on getting your oauth token and secret out of drummer to put into your config above.